jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ### 15 Hearing by the Environment Court
 (1) The Environment Court shall hold a public hearing into any provision or matter referred to it.
-(2) If the Environment Court, in a hearing into any provision of a proposed policy statement or plan (other than a proposed regional coastal plan), directs a local authority under section 293(1), the local authority must comply with the Court's directions.
+(2) If the Environment Court, in a hearing into any provision of a proposed policy statement or plan (other than a proposed regional coastal plan), directs a local authority under section 293(1), the local authority must comply with the court's directions.
-(3) Where the Environment Court hears an appeal against a provision of a proposed regional coastal plan, that appeal is an inquiry and the Environment Court—
+(3) Where the court hears an appeal against a provision of a proposed regional coastal plan, that appeal is an inquiry and the court—
-  (a) shall report its findings to the appellant, the local authority concerned, and the Minister of Conservation; and (b) may include a direction given under section 293(1) to the proposed regional council to make modifications to, deletions from, or additions to, the regional coastal plan.
+  (a) shall report its findings to the appellant, the local authority concerned, and the Minister of Conservation; and (b) may include a direction given under section 293(1) to the regional council to make modifications to, deletions from, or additions to, the proposed regional coastal plan.

 ### 16 Amendment of proposed policy statement or plan
-(1) A local authority must, without using the process in this Schedule, make an amendment to its proposed policy statement or plan that is required by section 55(2) or by a direction of the Environment Court under section 293.
+(1) A local authority must, without using the process in this schedule, make an amendment to its proposed policy statement or plan that is required by section 55(2) or by a direction of the Environment Court under section 293.
-(2) A local authority may make an amendment, without using the process in this Schedule, to its proposed policy statement or plan to alter any information, where such an alteration is of minor effect, or may correct any minor errors.
+(2) A local authority may make an amendment, without using the process in this schedule, to its proposed policy statement or plan to alter any information, where such an alteration is of minor effect, or may correct any minor errors.
 (3)

 ### 16A Variation of proposed policy statement or plan
 (1) A local authority may initiate variations (being alterations other than those under clause 16) to a proposed policy statement or plan, or to a change, at any time before the approval of the policy statement or plan.
-(2) The provisions of this Schedule, with all necessary modifications, shall apply to every variation as if it were a change.
+(2) The provisions of this schedule, with all necessary modifications, shall apply to every variation as if it were a change.

 ### 16B Merger with proposed policy statement or plan
 (1) Every variation initiated under clause 16A shall be merged in and become part of the proposed policy statement or plan as soon as the variation and the proposed policy statement or plan are both at the same procedural stage; but where the variation includes a provision to be substituted for a provision in the proposed policy statement or plan against which a submission or an appeal has been lodged, that submission or appeal shall be deemed to be a submission or appeal against the variation.